ehsan55555/nosql-challenge/README.md

         Sets up and updates the "uk_food" MongoDB database with the imported data.

 ## Deliverable 2: Exploratory Analysis Queries
-        he "Deliverable_2_Starter_Code.ipynb" notebook contains code that performs exploratory analysis queries on the "uk_food" MongoDB database.
+        The "Deliverable_2_Starter_Code.ipynb" notebook contains code that performs exploratory analysis queries on the "uk_food" MongoDB database.
 This includes tasks such as data exploration, filtering, aggregation, and visualization.